CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/credentials/usercredentials.md

 | Default Editor | [Expression][] |
 | Default Value | [EncryptedText][] with value `""` |

-## Exceptions

-No exceptions are thrown by this data type.

 ## Remarks

 ### Create a UserCredentials